-To save: Change

-To function: To write e and

-update to Yes.
-Ther cycle

-To function: To write update to Yes.
-Ther unit poser to confirm command. ii wiite
+To save: To function: To write and update to Yes.
+Then cycle unit poser to confirm write command.
+Function: Read To access the BMS Config sub-menu, enter the service password (Default=1000).

-Function: Read

-Update?
-YES

-To access the BMS Config sub-menu, enter the service password (Default=1000).

 Protocol must be BACnet IP/Eth and BACnet Plugin must be YES.